sykuznets/novolipetsk-steel/README.md

-This repository contains examples of generalized classes that I use across multiple projects.
+This repository contains examples of generalized classes that I have used across multiple projects.
+These classes have been refactored and adjusted to be more generic and suitable for public sharing.
-These classes are intended for read-only purposes.
-Inside, you'll find examples of:
+It is intended for read-only purposes.
+Inside, you will find examples of:

   - Reactive programming
   - DGS (GraphQL) framework